Philadelphia woman charged with torching police cars in George Floyd unrest

 MINNEAPOLIS 911 DISPATCHER RAISED CONCERNS DURING GEORGE FLOYD ARREST, REPORT SAYS

-Authorities in Washington state announced last week that a 25-year-old Tacoma woman had been arrested in connection with the destruction of five police vehicles there, and suspected arsonists have also been busted in connection with a Molotov cocktail attack on a police precinct in Minneapolis and a police van in Chicago.
+Authorities in Washington state announced last week that a 25-year-old Tacoma woman had been arrested in connection with the destruction of five police vehicles there, and suspected arsonists have also been busted in connection with a Molotov cocktail attack on a police precinct in Minneapolis and the burning of a police van in Chicago.

 Unrest in Philadelphia also led to the bombings of dozens of ATMs throughout the city as looters tried to break into them and snatch cash.
 At least one person died in the blasts.